 - What is this tool used for?
 SE Ranking is a versatile SEO tool designed for managing and optimising various aspects of Search Engine Optimisation.
 It offers functionalities like keyword rank tracking, website audits, competitor analysis, keyword research, and backlink monitoring, making it popular among both beginners and more seasoned professionals.

 - Cons: Although SE Ranking generally provides reliable data, there have been some reports of discrepancies or inaccuracies in certain metrics, such as keyword rankings or backlink profiles.
 This can potentially lead to flawed decision-making if not verified, so I recommend using a second tool to check the reliability of the data before making decisions based on those metrics.
 To remedy this, SE Ranking recently announced that they have updated their backlink databases, informing users that the new version of the database is more accurate and reliable.
+Another flaw I would like to highlight is its limited customisation: the level of personalisation available may not be enough for some SEO specialists if compared to some other SEO software solutions on the market.

 SEMrush